Ambien and Dependence

 During withdrawal, one experiences negative reactions to detox.
 When a body gets used to operating under the influence of certain drugs, it doesn’t react well once the drug supply stops.
 A former drug user can experience a range of symptoms that usually depend on the individual’s drug of choice.

 For former Ambien users, the worst and most common withdrawal symptom is called rebound insomnia.
 Numerous people who quit Ambien develop insomnia again, and this insomnia is sometimes even worse than the insomnia that caused them to seek an Ambien prescription in the first place.
+This makes it difficult to avoid relapse.
 Rebound insomnia is incredibly frustrating, and people tend to take more Ambien during this part of detox just to get relief.

 Former Ambien users might also experience any of these withdrawal symptoms during detox: